dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-01-01-p02-a.png" alt="./images/1060-01-01-p02-a.png" width="50%" height="50%">
 </p>

-> ⚠️ A table has a specified number of columns but can have any number of rows.
+> :warning: A table has a specified number of columns but can have any number of rows.

 #### Primary Keys